- Tommy Aaron - Won the Masters in 1973.

 - Bruce Crampton - 14 career PGA wins.

-- Bob Crosby - Movie and TV star.
+- Bob Crosby - Singer, bandleader, movie and TV star.

 - Dizzy Dean - Legendary baseball pitcher.